In this guide you will learn

-At the moment, Bodhi Seeds only sells regular seeds of the Sativa-dominant strain.
+At the moment, Bodhi Seeds only sells feminized seeds of the Sativa-dominant strain.
 And so, aspiring growers will have to apply pre-germination methods and Low-Stress Training techniques to produce more females.

 Buddha’s Hand has an indoor flowering period of 8 to 10 weeks.
 Once ready for harvest, it yields between 12 to 16 ounces of buds per square meter.
 However, it is not uncommon for the plant to produce more especially with a Screen of Green setup.

 Garden grown Buddha’s Hand usually flowers in October, from the first to the last week.
 It yields at least 16 ounces of cured buds per plant during harvest.